-Describe the level of ECCR use within your department/agency in FY 2019 by completing the three tables below.
+Describe the level of ECCR use within your department/agency in FY 2020 by completing the three tables below.
 [Please refer to the definition of ECCR from the OMB-CEQ memo as presented on page one of this template.
 An ECCR "case or project" is an instance of neutral third-party involvement to assist parties in a collaborative or conflict resolution process.]

-In order not to double count processes, please select one category per case for decision making forums and for ECCR applications.
+To avoid double counting processes, please select one category per case for decision making forums and for ECCR applications.

-Total FY 2019 ECCR Cases 2 Decision making forum that was addressing the issues when ECCR was initiated:
+Total FY 2020 ECCR Cases 2 Decision making forum that was addressing the issues when ECCR was initiated:

-Context for ECCR Applications: LUON OUSES Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify)
+Context for ECCR Applications: Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify below)

 Policy development

-Planning 6 6
+Planning 12 12

-Siting and construction 2 2
+Siting and construction

 Rulemaking

 License and permit issuance

-Compliance and enforcement action
+Compliance and enforcement action 2 2

 Implementation/monitoring agreements

 Other (specify): Litigation 1 1

-TOTAL 9 ne sum of the Decisi

-ne sum of the Decisi buld equal Total FY
+TOTAL 15 2 ne sum of the Decisi ould equal Total FY